Welcome to the Summer Learning Academy

 Please use the Schedule link in the upper right corner to preview class offerings each day and to register for classes.
 For multiple day sessions you only need to register once.
 Courses are free to attend, unless you are seeking horizontal credit.

-CCSD horizontal credit available in the fall upon completion of required follow-up assignment (due Monday, September 18th, 2017 - you must also register in ERO after June 5th, 2017 ).
+CCSD horizontal credit available in the fall upon completion of required follow-up assignment (due Monday, September 18th, 2018 - you must also register in ERO the week of June 5th, 2018 ).
 Not all classes are available for credit - this will be noted by the time of the class.

 - Horizontal credit fee is $65 per credit hour